About Us

 Advisory Board Member

-Dr. Antonio is Associate Arts Professor in the Department of Art and Public Policy, the Senior Associate Dean for Strategic Initiatives and the recipient of a 2020 Dr. Martin Luther King Jr. Faculty Award.
-Her courses include: Anatomy of Difference: The Other in Film, The World Through Art, Language of Film, and Issues in Contemporary African American Cinema.
-She received Curricular Development Challenge Grants for two courses: Issues in Contemporary African-American Cinema (taught 1992 – 1995) and The Summer Film & Video Program for High School Students (designed in collaboration in 1995).
-She is a frequent lecturer whose presentations include: a live online debate about the movie Precious with Stanley Crouch; Lincoln Center Education Forum and Future Filmmakers Workshop.
-She is an Emeritus Board Member of Ghetto Film School and has participated in numerous projects with Panasonic Kid Witness News and the NAACP.
-She has been interviewed for television, radio, print and has available lectures on line.
+Dr. Antonio is an Associate Arts Professor in the Department of Art and Public Policy and the Senior Associate Dean for Strategic Initiatives.
+A recipient of the 2020 Dr. Martin Luther King Jr. Faculty Award, she teaches courses such as Anatomy of Difference: The Other in Film, The World Through Art, and Issues in Contemporary African American Cinema.
+She received Curricular Development Challenge Grants for Issues in Contemporary African-American Cinema and The Summer Film & Video Program for High School Students.
+An Emeritus Board Member of Ghetto Film School, Dr. Antonio frequently lectures and has collaborated with organizations like Panasonic Kid Witness News and the NAACP.

 Angela Cannon